chris-short/devopsish.com/content/post/141/index.md

 [CNCF Archives the rkt Project](https://www.cncf.io/blog/2019/08/16/cncf-archives-the-rkt-project/) — Retiring projects is the sign of a healthy ecosystem.
 When we look back at what CoreOS did for containers and the early days of the cloud native ecosystem we'll be quite thankful.

-[target/portauthority](https://github.com/target/portauthority) — API that leverages Clair to scan Docker Registries and Kubernetes Clusters for vulnerabilities
+[target/portauthority](https://github.com/target/portauthority) — API that leverages Clair to scan Container Registries and Kubernetes Clusters for vulnerabilities

 [vbatts/BuildSourceImage](https://github.com/vbatts/BuildSourceImage) — Tool to build a source image based on an existing OCI image

-[Issif/falcosidekick](https://github.com/Issif/falcosidekick) — A simple daemon to help you with falco's outputs.
+[Issif/falcosidekick](https://github.com/Issif/falcosidekick) — A simple daemon to help you with Falco's outputs.

-[grampelberg/k8s-clusters](https://github.com/grampelberg/k8s-clusters) — Simple kubernetes clusters on cloud providers for development
+[grampelberg/k8s-clusters](https://github.com/grampelberg/k8s-clusters) — Simple Kubernetes clusters on cloud providers for development

-[alexlokshin/kube-entropy](https://github.com/alexlokshin/kube-entropy) — Simplistic chaos engineering tool for kubernetes application resilience testing
+[alexlokshin/kube-entropy](https://github.com/alexlokshin/kube-entropy) — Simplistic chaos engineering tool for Kubernetes application resilience testing

 [muesli/gitomatic](https://github.com/muesli/gitomatic) — A tool to monitor git repositories and automatically pull & push changes